Use our interactive dashboard to explore data on electric and low-emissions vehicles, and charging points by local authority for the UK.

 Carbon from burning fossil fuels

-The most robust data are on emissions of CO2 from fuel combustion from the International Energy Agency.
+The most robust global data are on emissions of CO2 from fuel combustion from the International Energy Agency.
 The following chart shows trends in these.

 About the author: Paul Bolton is a researcher at the House of Commons Library, specialising in statistics on the environment, energy and higher education.

 The remaining stages of the Energy Bill [HL] 2022-23 in the House of Commons will take place on 5 September 2023.
 This paper is a summary of what happened at committee stage and how the Bill has changed as a result.